Your World student competition

 Participants refine their communication skills, learning to articulate ideas and opinions with clarity and confidence.
 This platform enhances their ability to express themselves.

-The 2023/24 Your World Video Competition embraces the theme, 'Climate Change - From Crisis to Action,' aligning with the United Nations Sustainable Development Goal 13.
+The 2025-26 Your World video competition embraces the theme, 'Smarter Choices, Stronger Futures,' aligning with the United Nations Sustainable Development Goal 12: Responsible Consumption and Production.

-Students are invited to form teams of three to five members, and produce a compelling video, no longer than three minutes, addressing climate change in their community, their action plan and its outcomes.
+Students are invited to form teams of three to five members, and produce a compelling video, no longer than three minutes, in which they showcase their approach to a Zero-Waste Week Challenge.
 This is an opportunity for students to demonstrate their problem-solving skills and transform concern into action.

 Social action project

-Through the Your World competition, students can make a difference by fighting climate change in their chosen community.
-Students will choose a community, be it their local neighbourhood or school, and identify a specific environmental challenge affecting their community.
-Highlight the issue, its ramifications, and solution in their video submission.
+Through the Your World competition, students can make a difference by addressing responsible consumption and production in their chosen community.
+Students will choose a community, be it their local neighbourhood or school, tackle a Zero-Waste Week Challenge, and use their creativity, innovation and problem-solving skills to improve sustainability in their community.

 Social action project ideas: